DWBergstrom/project-3-back-end/README.md

 # The Application
-Nozama is an e-commerce platform that allows users to purchase items online.
+Nozama is an e-commerce platform that allows users to purchase products online.

 # The Process

 # Unsolved Issues
+Styling: We want to use bootstrap to enable the user to traverse our application cleaner with tabs and pop up windows with descriptions of the products.

+Version 2: We want to be able to search products by their names in a search bar.
+As well as organize products by categories and remove individual items from the order.
 # Entity Relationship Diagram
 ![Imgur](https://i.imgur.com/fpxF1hW.jpg)